ACM40960/project-Ellen_Bennett/README.md

 Remeber to install packages from above.

 The R script *Computation_Time_Analysis.R* in the folder *R Code* contains the code to compare the two final candiate estimators in terms of computation time.
-It finally runs the best method for one billion simulations.
-This is done using R's interface to C++ to make this possibel.
-But from a user perspective run the R script as normal.
+It finally runs the optimal method for one billion simulations.
+This is done using R's interface to C++, But from a user perspective run the R script as normal.

+Again, clear comments are used in the file to tell a user which lines to run at a time.